The Years 2020 and 2021 have been defining years for online businesses.

 - keep it between 145 – 155 characters, going on about something for too long – search engines will cut off any extra text

 5. Use Google SEO FAQ schema markup

 In 2019, Google announced FAQ schema markup.
 Schema is something that isn’t visible to the user, it is a code that allows adding more structured information to show up in the search results page.

 Google has got an extensive how to page on how to add structured data on Google search.

 This structured data is called “rich snippets”.
 This allows to enrich the search results with even more detailed information than meta descriptions, to catch the eye of the user already on the search page.

 The schema code contains a list of questions and answers, Google would then check this markup and use it to create a rich snippet – display this information in the search results.

 FAQ snippets aren’t used only for FAQ pages, they can be used also for “how to” snippets.
 FAQ snippets would appear as a row of commonly asked questions.
 This way, people searching for that specific question can already see the answer on the Google search.

-So what is the SEO value in these nicely displayed and categorized snippets?
+So how does web design affect SEO thanks to these nicely displayed and categorized snippets?

 SEO FAQ schema markup can help to optimize your page through: